d2l-ai/d2l-en/chapter_introduction/index.md

 i.e., they are of the same number and occur in a corresponding order.
-For instance, in *part-of-speech (PoS) tagging*, we annotate every word in a sentences with the corresponding part of speech, i.e., "noun" or "direct object".
+For instance, in *part-of-speech (PoS) tagging*, we annotate every word in a sentence with the corresponding part of speech, i.e., "noun" or "direct object".
 Alternatively, we might want to know which groups of contiguous words refer to named entities, like *people*, *places*, or *organizations*.
-In a the cartoonishly simple example below, we might just want to indicate, for every word in a sentence, whether it is part of a named entity (tagged as "Ent").
+In the cartoonishly simple example below, we might just want to indicate, for every word in a sentence, whether it is part of a named entity (tagged as "Ent").